vokac/iam-website/content/en/docs/reference/api/health_endpoints/_index.md

 monitor the status of the service.

-Health endpoints expose a different set of information depending on the user privileges; users with Actuator role will see more details, while anonymous requests typically receive only a summary of the health status.
+Health endpoints expose a different set of information depending on the user privileges; requests from the *Actuator* user will see more details, while anonymous requests typically receive only a summary of the health status.

 The Actuator role has been introduced in IAM starting with version 1.8.0,